ceruleandeep/SillyTavern-QuotedCharNames/README.md

 Seraphina, Seraphinah, bo Beraphina, banana-fana fo Feraphina, fee fi mo Meraphina
 ```

 ... try this.
-It lets you add all the words in all the active characters' names
+It adds all the active characters' names
 to the DRY sequence breakers by just writing `{{quotedCharNames}}` in the sequence breaker list.

-If you have:
+If you have this group chat:

 <img width="359" alt="cato" src="https://github.com/user-attachments/assets/be032614-8cea-4b9a-9d5c-b2806bfc883c">